te2dy/marianne/.github/README.md

 You can contribute to this project directly on GitHub by reporting issues or suggesting improvements.
 As I'm a very amateur developer, there is probably a lot to do.

 New translations are welcome.
-A [pot file is at your disposal](/languages/marianne.pot) so you can start translating.
+A [.pot file is at your disposal](/languages/marianne.pot) so you can start translating.

 ## Support